OMRON Sustainability

 • Ratio of non-Japanese in key managerial positions overseas: 80% or more

-• Increase the ratio of women in managerial roles to 18% or higher (globally)
+• Increase the ratio of women in managerial roles on a global basis to: -*2

-• Realize employment of persons with disabilities at 28 overseas sites and maintain the ratio of employees with disabilities at 3% in Japan
+• Realize employment of persons with disabilities at 28 sites out of Japan and maintain the ratio of employees with disabilities in Japan at: -*2

 • The state of bringing diverse talent together where everyone can succeed, regardless of nationality, gender, or work style, where OMRON provides opportunities for its diverse talent to grow and evolves its human resources management to maximize their capabilities and skills